nvold/rshell/README.md

 Output redirection can be done using > and >>.

-Piping can be done by usig |.
+Piping can be done by using |.

 ---